she-code-africa/SCAMP-Cohort6-Technical-Assessment/intermediate/design.md

 ## Submission
-- Submit the URL to access the figma file on the application form here: [SCA Events](http://shecodeafrica.org/events) *Good luck!*
+- Submit the URL to access the figma file on the application form here: [Cohort 6 Application](http://shecodeafrica.org/events)
+*Good luck!*